MS-GEB/DeepDendrite-modularization/README.md

 # DeepDendrite-modularization
-DeepDendrite with modularized layer APIs for building & data-driven training of deep detailed multi-compartment neural networks
+Extension to [DeepDendrite](https://github.com/pkuzyc/DeepDendrite) with modularized layer APIs for building & data-driven training of deep, detailed multi-compartment neural networks

 Code associated with the paper "Gan He, Tiejun Huang and Kai Du, (2025).
 Going deeper with morphologically detailed neural networks by error-backpropagating mirror neuron" (soon on biorxiv when ready).
 Demo code for training, testing & transfer attack are provided.
 <div align="center">